-Colors convey emotions, send intuitive messages and add radiance to a website page.
+Colors convey emotions, send intuitive messages, and add radiance to a website page.
 The psychology behind color pallets is a fascinating subject.
-Humans love color.
-In fact, over 90% of assessment of a website is done on a subconscious level based on color impression.
+Humans love colors.
+In fact, over 90% of the assessment of a website is done on a subconscious level based on color impression.

 Using color remains a leading tool to trigger specific emotions.
 Choosing an appropriate shade combination is a crucial (yet often overlooked) element in creating a successful website design.
 Your colors can function as both an organizational instrument as well as a personality drive.